ECCC-ASTD-MRD/gem/README.md

 **The 5.2 branch is a development version.
 The 5.1 branch is the stable version, used in production at the Canadian Meteorological Centre.
-Benchmarks must be used with 5.2 version.**
+Benchmarks must be used with 5.2 version and benchmarks branch.**

 See below for extended instructions.
 Further details are can be found in [GEM's manual](doc/GEM-manual.pdf) (PDF).